-Mid-life MOTs are also very helpful to provide space for conversations between employers and employees in mid-life, and allow people to consider how their work might need to adjust to their circumstances.
-Advice on implementing a midlife MOT can be found in BITC's Toolkit The Mid-Life MOT: helping employees navigate mid-life.
+Mid-life MOTs are also very helpful to provide space for conversations between employers and employees in mid-life and allow people to consider how their work might need to adjust to their circumstances.
+Advice on implementing a mid-life MOT can be found in BITC's toolkit.